underground-software/rpi.pending.name/src/setup_guide.md

-## GUI basics
+# GUI basics

-# Installing i3wm/Enlightenment
+## Setup

-Run the following commands once logged in:
+Run the following commands at the command prompt once logged in:

+### 1. Install the GUI backend

 `dnf install xorg-x11-server-Xorg xorg-x11-xinit xorg-x11-xauth dbus-x11 xterm`

+Continue to 2b for a windows/mac like desktop, or continue with 2a instead if you would like a rewarding challenge

+### 2a.
+Install i3wm

-`dnf install i3 i3status dmenu i3lock` for enlightenment, `dnf install enlightenment` instead.
+`dnf install i3 i3status dmenu i3lock`

+Create an `.xinitrc` file for your user if it doesn't already exist.
+The only line that needs to be in the file is: `exec i3`

+### 2b.
+Install enlightenment

+`dnf install enlightenment`

+Create an `.xinitrc` file for your user if it doesn't already exist.
+The only line that needs to be in the file is: `exec enlightenment_start`

+### 3. Install basic desktop utilities

 `dnf install firefox` and/or `dnf install chromium`

-Create a `.xinitrc` file for your user if it doesn't already exist.
-The only line that needs to be in the file is: `exec i3`

-If installing Enlightenment, `exec enlightenment_start` should be writted to `.xinitrc`

 `startx` can be used to initialize i3 now.